Homes for Ukraine

 Becoming a Sponsor

-If you’re thinking about becoming a sponsor you can apply on GOV.UK.
+If you want to become a sponsor you can apply on GOV.UK.
 You can also find a list of common questions about sponsorship.

-We’re also looking for local sponsors to support Ukrainians already in Harrow.
+We’re also looking for sponsors to support Ukrainians who have already arrived in Harrow.
 If you are interested, contact our Homes for Ukraine team at community.development@harrow.gov.uk

-If your Homes for Ukraine visa sponsorship is ending, email us if you need help finding a place to live.
-Email us on: community.development@harrow.gov.uk.
+If your Homes for Ukraine sponsorship is ending and you need help finding a place to live, email us at: community.development@harrow.gov.uk

-You will need to tell them when you are due to leave your sponsorship household.
-We will refer you to our Specialist Ukrainian Housing Preventions and Solutions Team.
+Let us know the date you are due to leave your sponsorship household.
+We will then refer you to our Specialist Ukrainian Housing Preventions and Solutions Team.

-If you feel you are at risk of becoming homeless you can complete our Homeless enquiry form.
-If you need help completing the form, please contact the Ro-EE Hub by:
+If you are at risk of becoming homeless you can complete our Homeless enquiry form.
+If you need help completing the form, please contact the Romanian and Eastern European Hub (Ro-EE) during Monday to Friday, 9am to 5pm.:

 The Homeless Prevention and Solutions officer can help you with: